-Also, it is important to understand that green coffee contains caffeine, similar to regular coffee.
+It is important to understand that green coffee contains caffeine, similar to regular coffee.
 Therefore, green coffee can cause caffeine-related side effects similar to coffee.

 Caffeine can cause insomnia, nervousness and restlessness, stomach upset, nausea and vomiting, increased heart and breathing rate, and other side effects.
 Consuming large amounts of coffee might also cause headache, anxiety, agitation, ringing in the ears, and irregular heartbeats.

-Abnormally high levels of homocysteine.
-Consuming a high dose of chlorogenic acid for a short duration has caused increased plasma homocysteine levels, which may be associated with conditions such as heart disease.
+Abnormally high levels of homocysteine: Consuming a high dose of chlorogenic acid for a short duration has caused increased plasma homocysteine levels, which may be associated with conditions such as heart disease.

 Anxiety disorders: The caffeine in green coffee might make anxiety worse.